General Motors Logo

 Meaning and History

-In the 1900s, entrepreneur William Durant owned a Durant-Dort Carriage company, which made horse-drawn transport and was a leader in its industry.
+In the 1900s, entrepreneur William Durant owned the Durant-Dort Carriage Company, which manufactured horse-drawn carriages and was a leader in its industry.
 She was in Flint, Michigan.
-In 1904, James H. Whiting, the Flint Wagon Works owner, sold him the Buick Motor Company.
-Then the new owner enlisted Charles Stewart Mott, his business partner, and four years later opened the General Motors Company holding company.
+In 1904, James H. Whiting, the owner of Flint Wagon Works, sold the Buick Motor Company to him.
+Then, the new owner enlisted Charles Stewart Mott, his business partner, and four years later opened the General Motors Company holding company.
 He had previously agreed on the name with General Electric.

 The company’s first acquisition was Buick.
-It then bought out Oakland (the predecessor of Pontiac) and the brands Elmore, Cadillac Reliance Motor Truck, Rapid Motor Vehicle (GMC’s predecessor).
-A year later, an attempt was made to get hold of the Ford Motor Company.
-For the transactions, the head of GM took out loans from banks, which succumbed to the panic of 1910-1911 and demanded that Durant be removed from office because, according to bankers, the company was too young and could not cope with the repayment of loans.
+It then bought out Oakland (the predecessor of Pontiac) and the brands Elmore, Cadillac, Reliance Motor Truck, and Rapid Motor Vehicle (GMC’s predecessor).
+A year later, an attempt was made to contact the Ford Motor Company.
+For the transactions, the head of GM took out loans from banks, which succumbed to the panic of 1910-1911 and demanded that Durant be removed from office because, according to bankers, the company was too young to repay the loans.
 The Board of Directors followed her instructions.

-The new leader introduced a rule to change the style of cars every year and used the latest pricing strategy, ranking all models according to a cost grid.
+The new leader introduced a rule requiring a change in car styles every year and used the latest pricing strategy, ranking all models according to a cost grid.
 That is, they ungrouped the expensive and inexpensive series.
-His policies led to the company’s heyday, which from 1931 to 2007 occupied more than 50 percent of the United States car market and was the largest manufacturer.
-Each step of the organization, naturally, was reflected in its identity, which changed seven times.
+His policies led to the company’s heyday, during which it occupied more than 50 percent of the United States car market and was the largest manufacturer.
+Naturally, each step in the organization’s evolution was reflected in its identity, which changed seven times.

 What is General Motors?